Insurance is a trust business. When someone recommends their agent to a friend, they’re putting their name behind it. That’s worth more than any ad.

 What is an insurance referral program?

-An insurance referral program encourages your clients to share your insurance agency with their peers, and then rewards them with an incentive for each peer who becomes your client.
-When done right, an insurance referral program helps you bring in new clients, gives you instant visibility on where your referrals come from, and scales your insurance agency’s growth.
+An insurance referral program encourages your clients to share your insurance agency with their peers, and rewards them with an incentive for each peer who becomes your client.
+When done right, it helps you bring in new clients, gives you visibility on where your referrals come from, and scales your agency’s growth.

-• Referred leads have a higher chance of becoming clients compared to other leads.
-They have higher conversion rates because they trust their peers far more than traditional ads.
+• Higher conversion rates.
+Referred leads trust their peers far more than traditional ads.
 92% of global consumers trust word-of-mouth recommendations from friends and family most.
+That trust translates directly into higher conversion.

-• Referred customers are more likely to bundle multiple types of insurance policies (if you offer them).
-Because they trust their friend’s recommendation of your agency, they may be willing to make more of an investment in you.
+• Better retention and lifetime value.
+Referred customers stay longer and are more likely to bundle multiple types of insurance policies, because they trust their friend’s recommendation of your agency.

-• Insurance referral programs let you easily track every referral your customers make, and use the data you collect about your program to improve your success.
-It’s pointless to have a referral program without any means to measure how it’s doing.
-For example, tracking allows you to find your best sources of lead generation, whether it’s specific individuals or your social media channels.
+• Visibility into your word of mouth.
+Insurance referral programs let you track every referral your clients make and use that data to improve.
+Tracking allows you to find your best sources of lead generation, whether it’s specific individuals or your social media channels.

 Referral software for insurance agencies [Free Tools]